nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 **What it does** <br>
-Removes an appointment's prescription from the system.
+This command allows you to remove an appointment's prescription from the system.
 The prescription to be deleted is identified by the index number shown in the displayed list of appointments by `list-appointments`.

 **Command Format** <br>
 `delete-prescription APPOINTMENT_INDEX pi/PATIENT_INDEX`